bids-standard/bids-specification/src/modality-specific-files/physiological-recordings.md

 `sub-01_task-bart_recording-breathing_physio.tsv.gz` to contain respiratory measurements in a different sampling frequency.

-Physiological recordings (including eyetracking) SHOULD use the `_physio` suffix.
+Physiological recordings (including eyetracking) MUST use the `_physio` suffix.

-The following table specifies metadata fields for the `*_physio.json` file.
+The following tables specifiy metadata fields for the `*_physio.json` file.

 <!-- This block generates a metadata table.
 These tables are defined in